hjanime/gMiner/Documentation/intro.rst

 What is gFeatMiner?
 -------------------

-gFeatMiner is a Python module and can be seen as a framework for dealing with genomic data using a request based system.
+gFeatMiner is a Python module that can be seen as a framework for dealing with genomic data using a request based system.
 Typically the user has in his posession a few files containing genomic data.
 These files, refered to as tracks, contain genomic interval type information (.bed, .gff) or genomic score type information (.wig).
 Using the gFeatMiner module, he now can easily compute the answer to questions involving descriptive statistices like:

 * What is the length distribution of the features inside the selection I made?
 * What is the score distribution of the features inside these three tracks?